Microsoft Access Programmer In Scottsdale, AZ

 • Broken VBA References: A library change or bit-version mismatch can stop code that looked fine the day before.
 We reset the references, replace what is outdated, and compile clean builds again.

 • Overloaded Forms: One screen is opening thousands of rows when the user only needs twenty.
-We tighten the record source, add better filters, and stop making each workstation do the hard part.
+Tightening the record source and adding better filters stops each workstation from doing the heavy lifting on its own.

 One Pattern We See In Airpark And Back-Office Systems

 A common Scottsdale pattern is one database doing too many jobs for too many years.
-The file handles intake, scheduling, follow-up notes, billing prep, exports, and management reports.
+It handles intake, scheduling, follow-up notes, billing prep, exports, and management reports.
 It still works, but every rushed change touches three other screens and nobody wants to be the person who breaks it.

 In Airpark offices, we often find imports, linked tables, and printed reports all leaning on the same old back end.
 Around Old Town, it is more common to see staff keeping side spreadsheets because the main screen is just a little too slow during the busiest part of the day.